Fixed Buttons V1

 • What’s App Message: = Contact me for more information

-Scroll to the -[ FIXED BUTTONS RIGHT ]- section.
+Scroll down to the -[ FIXED BUTTONS RIGHT ]- section.

 Set the attributes for -[ FIXED BUTTONS RIGHT ]-;